Republicans Were Reportedly ‘Left Dumbfounded’ By Donald Trump’s Comments On Transition Of Power

 “It happens so regularly,” they said.

-During a press conference on Wednesday, Trump was explicitly asked to commit to an orderly transfer of power in the event the Democratic Party’s presidential nominee Joe Biden wins the in November.
+During a press conference on Wednesday, Trump was explicitly asked to commit to an orderly transfer of power in the event the Democratic Party’s presidential nominee Joe Biden wins in November.

 “We’re going to have to see what happens,” he responded, proceeding to complain about mail-in voting.